test-kitchen/test-kitchen/docs/source/docs/getting-started/next-steps.md

 One question that users often raise is: "How can I get Test Kitchen to test multiple machines?".
 Usually this question really means: I want to test the interaction between machines, for example a webserver and a database.
 It's important to understand that this is not the kind of testing that Test Kitchen was designed for.
 Acceptance testing of infrastructure stacks is valuable, fascinating and difficult - for an approach which makes use of Test Kitchen as a library, see [Leibniz](http://leibniz.cc).

 The rest of the documentation is a work in progress so bear with us.
-Better yet, if you've learned something and want to contribute, please [**fork the docs**](https://github.com/test-kitchen/kitchen-docs)!
+Better yet, if you've learned something and want to contribute, please [fork the docs](https://github.com/test-kitchen/kitchen-docs)!